 % git clone https://github.com/crops/poky-container.git

-The first one is responsible for creating a samba file server to provide the contents of the build container to the Mac file system via a Docker volume, and the second one is the actual builder image.
-Building the samba image is simple enough:
+The first one is responsible for creating a Samba file server that provides the contents of the build container to the Mac file system via a Docker volume.
+The second one is the actual builder image.
+Building the Samba image is simple enough:

 % cd samba